lhupfeldt/jenkinsflow/INSTALL.md

 Test
 ----

-# NOTE: Some versions of Jenkins, e.g. 1.651.2, come with a broken cli, missing the main manifest attribute, making some tests fail!

 0. The mocked and script_api test can be run using 'tox' pip install tox

 1. The tests which actually run Jenkins jobs currently do not run under tox.

-   Install pytest and tenjin template engine: pip install -U 'pytest>=2.7.2' 'pytest-cov>=2.1.0' 'pytest-cache>=1.0' 'pytest-instafail>=0.3.0' 'pytest-xdist>=1.12' tenjin click bottle
+   Install pytest and tenjin template engine: pip install --user -U -r test/requirements.txt

-   pip2 install -U proxytypes
-   or
-   pip3 install -U objproxies

    # The test will also test the generation of documentation, for this you need:
-   pip install -U 'sphinx>=1.6' sphinxcontrib-programoutput
+   pip install --user -U -r doc/requirements.txt

-2. Important Jenkins/Hudson setup and test preparation:
+2. Important Jenkins setup and test preparation:
    Configure security -
       Some of the tests requires security to be enabled.
       You need to create two users in Jenkins: